felipeg48/bosh-lite-install/README.md

 Clone this repository -> git clone https://github.com/pivotalservices/bosh-lite-install.git bosh-lite-install.

-Once done, copy the setup.sh and login.sh file from scripts folder to any directory of your choice.
+Once done, copy all the shell (.sh) files from scripts folder to any directory of your choice.

 Ensure the script has executable permissions.
 If not -> chmod +x setup.sh